EmmanuelOwusu/Optimization/README.md

 We then need to perform the following steps, which we break into parts:

    1. Data normalization (`normalize`).
-   2. Find eigenvalues and corresponding eigenvectors for the covariance matrix S.
+   2. Find eigenvalues and corresponding eigenvectors for the covariance matrix **S**.
    Sort by the largest eigenvalues and the corresponding eigenvectors (`eig`).

 * After these steps, we can then compute the projection and reconstruction of the data onto the spaced spanned **n**  eigenvectors.